 Ants are often associated with aphid infestations.
 Aphids excrete a sweet liquid known as honeydew which is a favorite food for ants.
 Ants will, in fact, "farm" aphids by carrying them to plants to feed much as we herd animals in fields.
 Making sure that the aphids are well fed ensures a steady supply of honeydew for the ants.

 The simplest and easiest way to get rid of aphids is using your garden hose.
-Simply aim a concentrated stream of water at the underside of the leaves and knock them off.
+Just aim a concentrated stream of water at the underside of the leaves and knock them off.
 You will need to do this every day until you no longer see aphids on your roses.
 You can use a nozzle specifically designed to deliver water at a high pressure or you can just stick your thumb at the end of the hose to create a strong stream of water.

-Wash 'em off
+Manually Wash Aphids off

 Another tactic you can use if you catch the infestation early before there are too many aphids on too many leaves is to wipe the foliage with a mixture of water and a few drops of dish soap.
 Make sure that you wipe both the upper and lower sides of the leaves.
 You can use a dish cloth, paper towel or sponge to wipe your leaves.